 [list]

 [*] The raid multiplier per faction is affected by settlements in the influence radius of the player's colony.
 The closer the settlement, the higher the impact.
 The higher the Tier level of the settlement, the higher the impact.
-Be careful where you place your base!
-With some enemy settlement nearby, the raid points may get out of control quickly when they attack!
+With several enemy settlement nearby, the raid points may get out of control quickly when they attack!
 Click your base on the world map to see its influence radius

 [*] The strength score of a settlement affects its chances to win a simulated raid against other settlement.
 If a settlement attacks, it will also pull in strength from allied neighbors.
 Likewise the defenders will use the strength of allies in their vicinity (radius configurable both for attackers and defenders).
-The radius is based on the attacked settlement!
+Raiders will have to travel to the target losing strength over time!

 [*] If a Tier 1 settlement reaches 500 strength, it will try to upgrade to T2.
 This is only possible though if there are at least two more T1 settlements around.
 If there are none, then the settlement will try to expand instead.
-The same applies for T2 settlements trying to upgrade to T3 once they reach 1000 strength.
+The same applies for T2 settlements trying to upgrade to T3 and T3 to T4 once the threshold is reached.
 There is also a limit in terms of how many settlements of which tier may spawn in a certain radius (of course configurable in the settings)

 [*] If a settlement falls under those thresholds due to an incident, it will be downgraded again.
 Should it fall under 0, it will be destroyed.
-The max strength for a T3 settlement is 1500.
+Falling under the thresholds because of launching an action like a raid, will NOT trigger a downgrade

-[*] The base generation is mostly based on layouts from Vanilla Base Generation expanded.
-But this mod hijacks which settlement layout will be chosen (small camps for T1, medium settlements for T2, full blown fortresses for T3).
-I added some layouts for tribals so they really don't have any hightech stuff.
-The logic for map generation is: If the faction tech level is medieval or neolitic then use the tribal map layouts, else use the generic ones
+[*] The base generation is mostly derived of layouts from Vanilla Base Generation expanded.
+But this mod hijacks which settlement layout will be chosen (small camps for T1, medium settlements for T2, towns for T3 and fortresses for T4).

 [*] To perform actions like "Sabotage" or "Spread Disinformation" or "Fortify Action" move to a cell directly [b]next[/b] to a NPC settlement (do not move to the settlement directly!)